 The Masjid al Amin Mosque in downtown Beirut

 When I started telling people I was going to visit Lebanon I got one of 2 reactions.
-The first being the typical response of ‘Where is that?’, the second response was the typical one you always get when you tell someone you’re travelling to the middle east.
+The first being the typical response of ‘Where is that?’, the second response was the one you always get when you tell someone you’re travelling to the Middle East.
 The over cautious ‘Why are you going there?’, ‘Is it safe?’ and ‘What if you get caught up in a terrorist attack?’.

 Left: Traditional tea in the Baalbek mountains Right: The pigeon rocks in Beirut

 Lebanon to me is a city that is in-between, in-between the western and southern worlds, in-between modern and traditional outlooks on life just in-between.
 I couldn’t help but feel the sense that something was missing.
 The city had a very modern feel to it and the people very representative of what you would see in London, but there was also this sense of chaos and dust filled roads like you would find in a rural area of South East Asia.
-The sharp contrast between the modern wooden paved area of Zaytouna Bay and the overcrowded and bustling Hamra Street perfectly describes the two sides to this city.
+The sharp contrast between the modern European mall type feel of Zaytouna Bay and the overcrowded and bustling Hamra Street perfectly describes the two sides to this city.
 I would never really know what to expect around each corner.
 A large shopping mall full of modern designer stores or a small independent lemon juice seller, the city certainly did not fail to surprise me.
-By day Beirut was a old friend busy in his day to day chores and by night it became the naughty maid tempting you with is short skirts.
-Most of this temptation laid on Armenian street.
-During the day this place is quite empty, just a few restaurants and banks, by night this is a comparison to any European strip full of outdoor bars and loud music and locals singing and dancing into the night.
-The conservative view of the middle eastern Muslims is long to be seen in Beirut , a city filled with young out going and passionate citizens striving for a bigger and better Lebanon.
+By day Beirut was a old friend busy in his day to day chores and by night it became the naughty maid tempting you with its short skirts.
+Most of this temptation laid on Armenian street which during the day was quite empty, just a few restaurants and banks, by night this is a comparison to any European strip full of outdoor bars and loud music and locals singing and dancing into the night.
+The conservative view of the Middle Eastern Muslims is long to be seen in Beirut , a city filled with young out going and passionate citizens striving for a bigger and better Lebanon.

 The Loyac Volunteers

 A trip to Lebanon would be incomplete with visiting the old city of Baalbek.
 Around 10km from the Syrian border this city was under complete Hezbollah control.
-They had very similar checkpoints like the ones I saw in Israel.
+Just like Israel Hezbollah set up their own checkpoints to control who comes in and out of their territory to protect the locals .
 The Hezbollah soldiers were dressed just like the Lebanese military making them hard to distinguish.
-Hezbollah have taken control of the border cities close to Lebanon and Israel.
+They have taken control of the border cities close to Lebanon and Israel to protect the locals as they feel the government was not doing a good job which was shown when Israel invaded southern Lebanon during 1982.
 The locals in Lebanon love the freedom firefighters and everywhere you go people will always praise them saying how safe they have made Lebanon.
 I sort of had the pleasure to meet a Hezbollah solider outside the shrine of Imam Hussein’s daughter.
 He had a 313 on his back; I later learnt that this meant that he was in the highest rank of the Hezbollah force.

 Overall my trip a very interesting experience.
 I didn’t see what I expected and I didn’t expect what I saw.
 Lebanon for me now is a country in-between.
 It is full of culture and history but its also on the verge of becoming very European.
 The people were so friendly and the cities full of life.